ryantd42/NY-Legislative-Git/2023/A6831A-2023/bill.md

   ___________

- Introduced  by M. of A. VANEL -- read once and referred to the Committee on Governmental Operations
+ Introduced  by M. of A. VANEL -- read once and referred to the Committee on Governmental Operations -- recommitted to the Committee on  Govern- mental  Operations  in  accordance  with  Assembly  Rule  3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN  ACT  to amend the public officers law, in relation to making certain public records available on the internet

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 84 of the public officers law, as added by chapter 933 of the laws of 1977, is amended to read as follows:
   § 84.
 Legislative declaration.
 The legislature  hereby  finds  that  a free society is maintained when government is responsive and responsible to the public, and when the public is aware of governmental actions.
 The more  open  a  government  is with its citizenry, the greater the under- standing and participation of the public in government.
 PEOPLE  HAVE  A RIGHT TO KNOW HOW GOVERNMENT OPERATES AND SPENDS MONEY.
   As  state  and  local government services increase and public problems become more sophisticated and complex and therefore harder to solve, and with the resultant increase in revenues and expenditures, it  is  incum- bent  upon  the state and its localities to extend public accountability wherever and whenever feasible.
   The people's right to know the process of governmental decision-making and to review the documents and statistics leading to determinations  is basic  to our society.
 Access to such information should not be thwarted by shrouding it with the cloak of secrecy or confidentiality.
   SINCE THE FREEDOM OF INFORMATION LAW WAS FIRST  ADOPTED,  ADVANCES  IN TECHNOLOGY  HAVE  ENHANCED  THE  ABILITY  TO  GAIN  ACCESS TO AND WIDELY DISSEMINATE PUBLIC INFORMATION.
-ACCORDINGLY, THE LEGISLATURE FINDS THAT GOVERNMENT AGENCIES, WHEN AGENCIES HAVE THE ABILITY  TO  DO  SO,  SHOULD PUBLISH  PUBLIC  RECORDS  PROACTIVELY ON THE INTERNET THAT ARE OF PUBLIC INTEREST AND AVAILABLE UNDER THIS ARTICLE.
+ACCORDINGLY, THE LEGISLATURE FINDS  THAT GOVERNMENT  AGENCIES,  WHEN  AGENCIES  HAVE THE ABILITY TO DO SO, SHOULD
-  The legislature therefore declares that  government  is  the  public's business  and that the public, individually and collectively and repres-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06932-01-3
+  LBD06932-03-4
- A. 6831  2
+ A. 6831--A  2

+ PUBLISH PUBLIC RECORDS PROACTIVELY ON THE INTERNET THAT  ARE  OF  PUBLIC INTEREST AND AVAILABLE UNDER THIS ARTICLE.
- ented by a free press, should have access to the records  of  government in accordance with the provisions of this article.
+  The  legislature  therefore  declares  that government is the public's business and that the public, individually and collectively and  repres- ented  by  a free press, should have access to the records of government in accordance with the provisions of this article.
   § 2.
 Subdivisions 3 and 4 of section 86 of the public officers law, as
  added by chapter 933 of the laws of 1977, are amended and two new subdi- visions 12 and 13 are added to read as follows:
   3. "Agency" EXCLUDES THE JUDICIARY AND STATE  LEGISLATURE,  AND  means any state or municipal department, SCHOOL DISTRICT, board, bureau, divi- sion, commission, committee, public authority, public corporation, coun- cil,  office  or  other governmental entity performing a governmental or proprietary function for the state or any  one  or  more  municipalities thereof,  [except  the  judiciary or the state legislature] OR ANY OTHER BODY, BY WHATEVER NAME, ACTING ON BEHALF OF GOVERNMENT WHICH, CONSIDERED IN ITS TOTALITY, IS FUNCTIONALLY EQUIVALENT TO AN AGENCY AS  DEFINED  IN THIS SUBDIVISION BECAUSE IT SUBSTANTIALLY POSSESSES ANY OF THE FOLLOWING FEATURES AND FUNCTIONS:
   (A)  THE  BODY PERFORMS A GOVERNMENTAL OR PROPRIETARY FUNCTION FOR THE STATE OR MUNICIPALITY;
   (B) THE BODY'S MEMBERS HAVE AUTHORITY TO MAKE DECISIONS OR RECOMMENDA- TIONS ON POLICY AND ADMINISTRATION AFFECTING THE CONDUCT OF THE BUSINESS OF THE PEOPLE IN THE GOVERNMENTAL SECTOR;
   (C) THE BODY WAS CREATED BY A GOVERNMENTAL OR  GOVERNMENTAL-AFFILIATED ENTITY  OR THE BODY'S ORIGIN AND AUTHORITY MAY BE TRACED TO GOVERNMENTAL ACTION;
   (D) THE BODY IS CONTROLLED BY, OVERSEEN OR OPERATIONALLY MANAGED BY  A GOVERNMENTAL OR GOVERNMENTAL-AFFILIATED ENTITY;
   (E) THE BODY RECEIVES SUBSTANTIAL GOVERNMENT FINANCIAL OR NONFINANCIAL SUPPORT;
   (F)  THE  BODY'S  OFFICERS  AND  EMPLOYEES ARE PUBLIC EMPLOYEES OR ARE NOMINATED OR APPOINTED BY PUBLIC EMPLOYEES; OR
   (G) THE BODY WAS PREVIOUSLY DETERMINED TO BE OPEN TO PUBLIC ACCESS.
   4. "Record" means any [information  kept,  held,  filed,  produced  or reproduced  by,  with  or for an agency or the state legislature, in any physical form whatsoever including, but not limited to, reports,  state- ments,  examinations,  memoranda, opinions, folders, files, books, manu- als, pamphlets, forms, papers, designs, drawings, maps, photos, letters, microfilms, computer tapes or discs, rules, regulations or codes]  DOCU- MENTS OR ELECTRONICALLY STORED INFORMATION, INCLUDING BUT NOT LIMITED TO ANY  WRITING,  DRAWING, GRAPH, CHART, PHOTOGRAPH, SOUND RECORDING, VIDEO RECORDING, IMAGE, AND OTHER DATA OR  DATA  COMPILATION,  STORED  IN  ANY MEDIUM  FROM  WHICH  INFORMATION  CAN BE OBTAINED EITHER DIRECTLY OR, IF NECESSARY, AFTER TRANSLATION BY THE  AGENCY  INTO  A  REASONABLY  USABLE FORM.
   12. "PUBLISHABLE  STATE  DATA" MEANS DATA COLLECTED BY A STATE AGENCY THAT THE AGENCY IS PERMITTED, REQUIRED OR ABLE TO MAKE AVAILABLE TO  THE PUBLIC, CONSISTENT WITH ANY AND ALL APPLICABLE LAWS, RULES, REGULATIONS, ORDINANCES, RESOLUTIONS, POLICIES OR OTHER RESTRICTIONS, REQUIREMENTS OR RIGHTS  ASSOCIATED  WITH  THE  STATE  DATA, INCLUDING BUT NOT LIMITED TO CONTRACTUAL OR OTHER LEGAL ORDERS, RESTRICTIONS  OR  REQUIREMENTS.
-DATA SHALL NOT BE PUBLISHABLE STATE DATA IF MAKING SUCH DATA AVAILABLE  ON  A WEBSITE  WOULD  VIOLATE STATUTE OR REGULATION, INCLUDING DISCLOSURE THAT WOULD CONSTITUTE AN UNWARRANTED INVASION OF PERSONAL  PRIVACY,  ENDANGER THE  PUBLIC  HEALTH,  SAFETY OR WELFARE, HINDER THE OPERATION OF GOVERN- MENT, INCLUDING CRIMINAL AND CIVIL INVESTIGATIONS, OR  IMPOSE  AN  UNDUE FINANCIAL,  OPERATIONAL  OR ADMINISTRATIVE BURDEN ON THE STATE AGENCY OR STATE.
+DATA SHALL  NOT  BE PUBLISHABLE STATE DATA IF MAKING SUCH DATA AVAILABLE ON A WEBSITE WOULD VIOLATE STATUTE OR REGULATION, INCLUDING  DISCLOSURE  THAT WOULD  CONSTITUTE  AN UNWARRANTED INVASION OF PERSONAL PRIVACY, ENDANGER THE PUBLIC HEALTH, SAFETY OR WELFARE, HINDER THE  OPERATION  OF  GOVERN-
- A. 6831  3
+ A. 6831--A  3

+ MENT,  INCLUDING  CRIMINAL  AND CIVIL INVESTIGATIONS, OR IMPOSE AN UNDUE FINANCIAL, OPERATIONAL OR ADMINISTRATIVE BURDEN ON THE STATE  AGENCY  OR STATE.
   13. "BUSINESS  DAYS"  AND  "DAYS"  SHALL  BE  CALCULATED FROM DATE OF SUBMISSION, IF ELECTRONIC, OR ELSE POSTMARK DATE.
   § 3.
-Paragraphs (a) and (b) of subdivision 1, paragraphs (c), (d), (e) and  (g) of subdivision 2, paragraph (c) of subdivision 3 and paragraphs (b) and (c) of subdivision 4 of section 87 of the public  officers  law, paragraph  (a) and the opening paragraph of paragraph (b) of subdivision 1 as amended by chapter 80 of the laws of 1983, paragraph (b) of  subdi- vision  1  and paragraph (c) of subdivision 2 as added by chapter 933 of the laws of 1977, subparagraph iii of paragraph (b) of subdivision 1  as amended by chapter 745 of the laws of 2022, paragraph (d) of subdivision 2 as amended by chapter 289 of the laws of 1990, paragraph (e) of subdi- vision 2 as amended by chapter 155 of the laws of 2022, paragraph (g) of subdivision  2  as amended by chapter 510 of the laws of 1999, paragraph (c) of subdivision 3 as amended by chapter 499  of  the  laws  of  2008, paragraph  (b)  of  subdivision 4 as added by chapter 890 of the laws of
+Paragraphs (a) and (b) of subdivision 1, paragraphs (c), (d), (e) and (g) of subdivision 2, paragraph (c) of subdivision 3 and  paragraphs (b)  and  (c) of subdivision 4 of section 87 of the public officers law, paragraph (a) and the opening paragraph of paragraph (b) of  subdivision 1  as amended by chapter 80 of the laws of 1983, paragraph (b) of subdi- vision 1 and paragraph (c) of subdivision 2 as added by chapter  933  of the  laws of 1977, subparagraph iii of paragraph (b) of subdivision 1 as amended by chapter 7 of the laws of 2023, paragraph (d) of subdivision 2 as amended by chapter 289 of the laws of 1990, paragraph (e) of subdivi- sion 2 as amended by chapter 155 of the laws of 2022, paragraph  (g)  of subdivision  2  as amended by chapter 510 of the laws of 1999, paragraph (c) of subdivision 3 as amended by chapter 499  of  the  laws  of  2008, paragraph  (b)  of  subdivision 4 as added by chapter 890 of the laws of